ZT712002/tp/docs/team/eggskay.md

     * Justification: Prevents data loss and ensures that every update made during runtime is immediately persisted to disk.
     * Highlights:
-        * Added autosave logic inside `FinanceProPlus.saveAllData()` which is triggered at the end of each command cycle.
         * Utilized `StorageManager` to handle all read/write operations to text-based files.
-        * Integrated per-client task storage — every client’s personal to-do list is saved in the `/data/client_tasks/` directory under their NRIC filename (e.g., `S1234567A.txt`).
+        * Integrated per-client task storage — every client’s personal to-do list and  policy list is saved in the `/data/client_tasks/` and `/data/client_policies/` directory under their NRIC filename (e.g., `S1234567A.txt`).
-        * Integrated per-client policy storage — every client’s personal policy list is saved in the `/data/client_policies/` directory under their NRIC filename (e.g., `S1234567A.txt`).
         * Added **storage helper functions** to each list class (`toStorageFormat()`, `toCSVFormat()`, `loadFromStorage()`) to provide standardized serialization and deserialization of data.
-This ensures that every class can independently save and restore its state.
         * Implemented consistent `Logger.info()` messages for each successful save to simplify debugging and verify autosave performance.